Phone: (866) 282-7259

 Our admission process is ongoing throughout the calendar year.
 Applications will be processed typically within two to three weeks after the Admission Office has received all required materials.
 Applicants will be contacted by Champlain College for interviews in order to complete the process.

-You must have successfully completed a baccalaureate-level program at a regionally accredited institution in Early Childhood Education, Elementary Education, Psychology or Business, and have a GPA that demonstrates your ability to perform graduate-level academic work.
-All other candidates will need approval from the M.Ed.
-Program Director.
+You must have successfully completed a baccalaureate-level program at a regionally accredited institution in Early Childhood Education, Elementary Education, Psychology or Business.
+Degrees in other fields combined with work or volunteer experiences in the field of early care and education will also be considered.
+You must also have a GPA that demonstrates your ability to perform graduate-level academic work.

 Official academic transcripts (not photocopies or those issued directly to a student) are required from all colleges and universities you have attended.
 Please contact each college's Registrar's office and sign a release to have your transcripts sent to Office of Graduate Admission at Champlain College.
 If you have taken any graduate-level courses, be sure to have those transcripts sent to us, also.
 If you have attended Champlain College, the Office of Graduate Admission will obtain your transcript internally; you do not need to request it.